MaiBinQurun/EventApp/README.md

 # EventApp

+## Big Idea

+Inclusion.

+## Challenge statement

+create a tool that remind people of there special events. to keep them updated.

+## Solution Concept

-an app for people who wants to track important events so they will be organized and excited. it provides easy reliable way of organizing and tracking events, by adding, sorting and categorizing events
+an app for people who wants to track important events so they will be organized and excited.

-### Techbologies & Tools
+## Techbologies & Tools

 Xcode - swiftui - sketch

-### Screen shots of the App
+## Screen shots of the App

 <div>